riita10069/md-translate/README.md

   --debug                         Output some ast files for debug.
   --help                          Show this message and exit.
-  --dictionary-path               Dictionaries files directory
+  --dictionary-path               Dictionaries files directory --concurrency                   Number of concurrent threads to use for translation by Claude.
 ```

 ### How to use dictionaries